Sathvick11/portfolio-site/content/Portfolio-site/About me.md

 ## About me

 Hello there ☺️.
+I'm currently studying Masters in Mechatronics, Robotics and Biomechanical Engineering at [Technical University of Munich (TUM)](https://www.tum.de/en).

-I'm a recent graduate in Mechatronics from the Technical University of Applied Sciences Würzburg-Schweinfurt.
+Before starting my Masters, I completed my Bachelors in Mechatronics(B.Eng) at the [Technical University of Applied Sciences Würzburg-Schweinfurt](https://www.thws.de)

 I have a strong interest in Machine Learning, Automation, Data Science and Software Development and am currently looking for opportunities in the above mentioned fields.
 I am a quick learner and a team player with excellent communication skills.
 I am passionate about learning new technologies and applying them to solve real-world problems.
 I am a self-motivated individual with a strong work ethic and a positive attitude.
 I am looking forward to working on challenging projects and contributing to the success of the organization.

 ---